Greece Moments Greece Moments

 Thessalien Griechenland Makrinitsa Balkon des Pilion

-Again and again there are magnificent views of Volos and the Pagasitic Gulf.
-Once you arrive at the central village square with its huge plane trees, you can take a coffee break in one of the taverns and enjoy the magnificent coastal panorama.
+Along the way, there are magnificent views of Volos and the Pagasitic Gulf.
+Once you arrive at the central village square with its huge plane trees, you can take a coffee break in one of the taverns and enjoy the stunning coastal panorama.

 The Platia of Makrinitsa is a real gem and very typical of the villages of Pelion.
-Before embarking on a tour of the alleys, you can visit the old Metamorfosis church and fountain at the edge of the square.
+Before exploring the alleys, you can visit the old Metamorfosis church and fountain at the edge of the square.

 Pilion Platia von Makrinitsa Griechenland